jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 - Okta was my first tech internship, and it also did not give me a return offer.
 At the time it was heartbreaking and disappointing.
 I realized later on that even if it had given a return offer, my life would not be substantially altered.
 If anything I had to learn from the experience.

 Tech is plagued by people trying to prove they are worthy and better than others.
 This behaviour might be spurned upon by the broadness of the field, the general insecurity of people, and the false positive/negative litmus test they conduct during interviews.
 I've already said my interviewing thoughts in a separate post, but I think it extends beyond that.
 The most important thing is to be a good person.
 The accomplishments are secondary.
+As vague as that sounds, I think it is really important to not lose our humanity and morals, remembering we all have our flaws.

 ### The End

 If you made it this far thank you for reading.
 I might make a part 2 if I find enough things to write about that is interesting.
 For now, I am semi-hiatus as I do the hobbies I enjoy.